edouardlacroix/LovEat/README.md

 # What To Eat

-A simple app proposing a random meal when you don't have any ideas.
+A simple app proposing a random meal from your own list when you don't have any ideas.

 #### TODO
   - Add ingredients to make meal